No Tax on Tips: How Is Payroll Affected?

 • High earners: This is defined as making over $160,000 per year.
 This cap applies regardless of how much tip income is earned.

 • Jobs where tipping isn’t customary: Examples of non-qualifying jobs are, hotel front desk or concierges, retail workers, gig workers.
-This will be defined by the Secretary of State in coming months.
+This will be defined by the Secretary of State by October 2025.

 • Employees who don’t report tips to their employer.